-The colour temperature is measured in kelvins.
-The scale starts at red, then moves towards yellow tones and ends at blue.
-You can choose bulbs that emit soft, warm tones or choose crisp, cool light.
-Consequently, you can select appropriate bulbs for a particular task in a room and accent lighting based on their shade.
+The terms cool, natural, and warm don’t refer to the heat bulbs give off, but the colour of light they emit.
+The colour “temperature” describes how many tints of white are available in the bulbs and is measured in kelvins.
+The scale starts at red, then moves towards yellow tones, and ends at blue.
+You can choose bulbs that emit soft, warm tones, neutral white colour, or crisp, cool light.
+This spectrum allows you to select the appropriate colours for a particular room depending on the function of each.

-Examples of Cool White and Warm White
+Different Applications of Cool White, Natural White, and Warm White